-Case in point: Fashion designer Christian Siriano (of Project Runway fame) recently teamed up with Transitions lenses to launch a next-level style initiative with new style colors and style mirrors lens designs.
-The photochromic lenses go from clear to dark to protect your eyes when you’re outdoors (and from dark to clear when indoors, to help protect your eyes while you’re staring at your laptop for eight-plus hours a day).
+Case in point: Transitions lenses recently launched a next-level style initiative with new style colors and style mirrors lens designs.
+The photochromic lenses go from clear to dark to protect your eyes when you’re outdoors (and from dark to clear when you’re indoors, to help protect your eyes while you’re staring at your laptop for eight-plus hours a day).
 How’s that for a wellness perk?

 Here’s the gist: Now, instead of doing the awkward fumble between your glasses and sunglasses (err, all day), you can make a hands-free swap from chic intellectual to your fave mirrored aviators look, while being mindful of your eye health, to boot.
 Insert praise hands emoji here.

 Scroll down for 3 legit wellness benefits that come with upgrading your glasses with Transitions lenses.

 Okay, so maybe appearing fashionable isn’t a wellness benefit, but look good, feel good, right?
 And the new high-fashion-inspired Transitions lenses styles are on point.

 With new color options, you can add 24/7 protection and vibrant color to your daily accessory.
 Dazzling colors include sapphire, amethyst, amber, and emerald (totally vibing with your crystal collection)—AKA, they’ll look great with your OOTD.